baletsa/spellbook/README.md

-# Wildshape Webapp
+# 5e Spellbook

-Repository for druidic animal forms for the 5th edition of dungeons and dragons.
+Repository for skeleton application for use as a starting point to build LMI marketing websites.

 ## Dependencies
 * [NodeJS v.8+](http://nodejs.org/)